asteroid-lang/asteroid/README.md

 ```
 here the list `[1,2,3]` is matched against the pattern `[x,2,y]` successfully with the corresponding assignments `x` &map; 1 and `y` &map; 3.

 Pattern matching can also occur in iteration.
-Consider,
+Consider the following program that prints out the names of persons whose name contains a lower case 'p',
 ```
 load "io".
-load "util".

 -- define what persons look like structure Person with